Third rail: Safety

-There is also a risk of pedestrians walking onto the tracks at level crossings.
-In the US, a 1992 Supreme Court of Illinois decision affirmed a $1.5 million verdict against the Chicago Transit Authority for failing to stop an intoxicated person from walking onto the tracks at a level crossing in an attempt to urinate.
+There is also a risk of pedestrians walking onto the tracks at level crossings and touching the third rail, unless grade separation is fully implemented.
+In the United States, a 1992 Supreme Court of Illinois decision affirmed a $1.5 million verdict against the Chicago Transit Authority for failing to stop an intoxicated person from walking onto the tracks at a level crossing at the Kedzie station in an apparent attempt to urinate.

 The end ramps of conductor rails (where they are interrupted, or change sides) present a practical limitation on speed due to the mechanical impact of the shoe, and 161 km/h is considered the upper limit of practical third-rail operation.
-The world speed record for a third rail train is 109 mph attained on 11 April 1988 by a British Class 442 EMU.
+The world speed record for a third-rail train is 109 mph attained on 11 April 1988 by a British Class 442 EMU.

-In the event of a collision with a foreign object, the beveled end ramps of bottom running systems can facilitate the hazard of having the third rail penetrate the interior of a passenger car.
+In the event of a collision with a foreign object, the beveled end ramps of bottom-running systems can facilitate the hazard of having the third rail penetrate the interior of a passenger car.
 This is believed to have contributed to the death of five passengers in the Valhalla train crash of 2015.

 Modern systems, such as ground-level power supply (first used in the tramway of Bordeaux in 2003), avoid the safety problem by segmenting the powered rail, with each segment being powered only when fully covered by the vehicle which utilizes its power.

 Weather effects

-Third rail systems using top contact are prone to accumulations of snow, or ice formed from refrozen snow, and this can interrupt operations.
+Third-rail systems using top contact are prone to accumulations of snow, or ice formed from refrozen snow, and this can interrupt operations.
 Some systems operate dedicated de-icing trains to deposit an oily fluid or antifreeze (such as propylene glycol) on the conductor rail to prevent the frozen build-up.
 The third rail can also be heated to alleviate the problem of ice.

-Unlike overhead line equipment, third rail systems are not susceptible to strong winds or freezing rain, which can bring down overhead wires and hence disable all trains.
+Unlike overhead line equipment, third-rail systems are not susceptible to strong winds or freezing rain, which can bring down overhead wires and hence disable all trains.
 Thunderstorms can also disable the power with lightning strikes on systems with overhead wires, disabling trains if there is a power surge or a break in the wires.